Clark State College / Springfield Regional School of Nursing

-This program is available at the Bellefontaine and Springfield - Leffel Lane locations.
+This program is available at the Springfield - Leffel Lane location.

-The Registered Nursing - LPN to RN Transition degree is available full-time day in Springfield, part-time evening-weekend in Springfield and part-time day in Bellefontaine.
+The Registered Nursing - LPN to RN Transition degree is available full-time day in Springfield and part-time evening-weekend in Springfield.

 The LPN to RN option meets the educational needs of the licensed practical nurse desiring to become a registered nurse.

 Graduates are prepared to function in beginning staff-level registered nurse positions in hospitals, extended care facilities, clinics, and comparable health care facilities as members of a health care team.

 Technical Standards Specific attributes, characteristics and abilities are essential to practice nursing.
 Professional competency is the summation of many cognitive, affective, and psychomotor skills.
 Students who enter the nursing program must be able to perform (with or without reasonable accommodations) these Technical Standards, which can be found within the application for the RN program as well as the information page for the RN program.